 - Complete the Pre-Test Survey (you will need to complete this every time you take a test)

-- Confirm your email, birthdate, and phone number
+- Confirm your email, birthdate, and phone number.

 - This will bring you to a graphic of the test tube on its side and ask for two barcode #’s.
-These numbers are found on the light blue card in your test envelope. o Enter the D # where prompted, DO NOT enter the dashes, numbers only.
+These numbers are found on the light blue card in your test envelope. o Enter the D # where prompted, DO NOT enter any dashes, numbers only.

 - Enter the C # where prompted

 - Once activated, you should receive both an email and text message, and you are ready to proceed with test administration.